 Figure 5.
 Average survival rate

-All treatments showed an sr value of 100% with 0% mortality, indicating that the addition of eco enzyme did not have a significant effect on stress or conditions that trigger fish death.
+All treatments showed ansr value of 100% with 0% mortality, indicating that the addition of eco enzyme did not have a significant effect on stress or conditions that trigger fish death.

 Fish survival is influenced by adaptation to feed, environment, stocking density, and water quality (rozik et al, 2018).
 In this study, water quality was classified as optimal and within the tolerance limits of climbing perch , thus supporting sr up to 100%.
 This is in line with sikku (2023), who stated that maintained water quality can minimize stress and support fish health.